Gain variations as induced by the diffuse night sky background: the ASTRI-Horn experience: The ASTRI-Horn

 \section{The ASTRI-Horn}

-The ASTRI-Horn telescope is an end-to-end prototype of the 4-m class IACTs.
-Its name has been chosen in honour of the Italian astronomer Guido Horn D'Arturo who pioneered the use of segmented primary mirrors in astronomy \citep{Horn1953}.
-ASTRI-Horn (see Fig.\ref{fig:ASTRI_Horn}) is the first Cherenkov telescope to adopt a dual-mirror optical configuration and among the first to use SiPM sensors that, in ASTRI-Horn, are read-out by a very fast and specifically designed electronics.
-A complete description of the telescope can be found in several papers and references therein (see e.g. \cite{Lombardi2021}).
-Here we summarize some general info together with those features that are of main interest for the analysis presented in this paper.
+The ASTRI-Horn telescope (see Fig.\ref{fig:ASTRI_Horn}) is characterized by a dual-mirror optical system and a camera at the focal plane composed of multipixel SiPMs connected to a tailored fast (a few tens of ns) read-out electronics \cite{Sottile2016}.
+It is located on Mt.
+Etna, Serra La Nave, Italy, at the INAF 'M.C.
+Fracastoro' observing station \cite{Maccarone2013}.
+A complete description of the telescope can be found in several papers and references therein (see e.g. \cite{Lombardi2020}).
+Here we focus on the telescope features that are of main interest for the analysis presented in Sect. \ref{sect:analysis}.

+The telescope structure and its optics system have been chosen for the small-sized telescopes to be installed at the Cherenkov Telescope Array (CTA) \cite{Actis2011} southern site.
+At the same time, the complete ASTRI-Horn is the prototype of the nine telescopes that form the ASTRI Mini-Array \cite{Antonelli2021} under construction at the Teide Observatory, Canary Islands, Spain, that will be able to study bright sources ($\sim$10$^{-12}$ erg cms$^{-2}$ s$^{-1}$ at 10 TeV) with an angular resolution of $\sim$3' and an energy resolution of $\sim$10\% at an energy of about 10 TeV \cite{Vercellone2022, Lombardi2021}.

 The telescope optical system is based on a modified dual-mirror Schwarzschild-Couder configuration, \cite{Vassiliev2007} with the camera located between the secondary and primary mirror.
-This camera is composed of 8$\times$8 multipixel SiPM sensors chosen for providing a compact system \cite{Catalano2018} and organized in 21 Photon Detection Modules (PDM) reaching a full field-of-view (FoV) of 7.6$^\circ$ \cite{Catalano2018}.
-The camera is thermally controlled to keep the temperature varying in a small interval ($\pm$2$^\circ$C) around the nominal value of 15$^\circ$C in order to control the gain stability.
+This camera is organized in 21 Photon Detection Modules (PDM), each one composed of 8$\times$8 multipixel SiPM sensors chosen for providing a compact system that reach a full field-of-view (FoV) of 7.6$^\circ$ \cite{Catalano2018}.The camera is thermally controlled to keep the temperature varying in a small interval ($\pm$2$^\circ$C) around the nominal value of 15$^\circ$C in order to control the gain stability at the level of 2\% \cite{Catalano2018}.